 CONTRACT PRICE (per MMBtu): 1) For all quantities up to the DCQ: The Contract Price shall be the "Index Price" published in Inside F.E.R.C.'s Gas Market Report for Northern Natural Gas Company at Ventura as listed in the table entitled "Delivered Spot-Gas Prices" in the first-of-the-month issue of such publication for each Month during the Period of Delivery plus $0.05.
 Customer shall have the right to request that the Contract Price be changed for future months with a minimum of at least thirty (30) days prior notice to Company; provided, however, that such change in Contract Price is acceptable to Company and commences on the first day of the calendar month following the expiration of the thirty (30) day prior notice from Customer to Company.
 Upon five (5) business days notice from Customer to Company, Customer shall have the right to substitute another point on the NNG system for Ventura; provided, however, that such point change is acceptable to Company and only commences on the first day of a calendar month.

 2) For all quantities in excess of the DCQ up to the MaxDQ – At such time as Customer requests volumes in excess of the tolerance permitted by NNG or to balance the inventory with NNG under the IDD Agreement, and such request is provided to Company by no later than 9:30 a.m.
-CST on the prior business day before the day of flow, the Contract Price shall be the "Spot Price (Midpoint)" at Ventura, or other Spot Price mutually agreeable to Customer and Company, as set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under Northern Natural Gas Company at Ventura as reported for the Gas Day of flow plus $0.10 per MMBtu.
+CST on the prior business day before the day of flow, the Contract Price shall be the "Spot Price"(as set forth in Apendix “1” of the ENFOLIO MASTER FIRM PURCHASE/SALE) at Ventura, or other Spot Price mutually agreeable to Customer and Company, under Northern Natural Gas Company at Ventura as reported for the Gas Day of flow plus $0.10 per MMBtu.
 Customer shall have the right to substitute another point on the NNG system for Ventura; provided, however, that such point change is acceptable to Company and Customer has provided notice thereof to Company by no later than 9:30 a.m.
 CST on the prior business day before the day of flow

 3) For all quantities during each period of October through April – The Contract Price shall be equal to:

-For gas volumes nominated by 9:30 a.m. on the prior business day to the day of flow, the commodity charge per MMBtu shall be equal to one hundred five percent (105%) of the Spot Price (Midpoint) at Ventura, or other Spot Price mutually acceptable to Customer and Company, as set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under Northern Natural Gas Company applicable for the Day of flow.
+For gas volumes nominated by 9:30 a.m. on the prior business day to the day of flow, the commodity charge per MMBtu shall be equal to one hundred five percent (105%) of the Spot Price at Ventura, or other Spot Price mutually acceptable to Customer and Company, under Northern Natural Gas Company applicable for the day of flow.
 Customer shall have the right to substitute another point on the NNG system for Ventura; provided, however, that such point change is acceptable to Company.

-For gas volumes nominated after 9:30 a.m. on the prior business day to the day of flow, the commodity charge per MMBtu shall be equal to the higher of one hundred ten percent (110%) of the Spot Price (Midpoint) at Ventura, or other Spot Price mutually acceptable to Customer and Company, as set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under Northern Natural Gas Company applicable for the Day of flow or the next day following the Day of flow.
+For gas volumes nominated after 9:30 a.m. on the prior business day to the day of flow, the commodity charge per MMBtu shall be equal to the higher of one hundred ten percent (110%) of the Spot Price at Ventura, or other Spot Price mutually acceptable to Customer and Company, under Northern Natural Gas Company applicable for the day of flow or the next day following the day of flow.
 Customer shall have the right to substitute another point on the NNG system for Ventura; provided, however, that such point change is acceptable to Company.

+Customer may request Company provide additional services, such as storage and transportation balancing, for gas delivered under the TI Agreement in order to minimize NNG nomination penalties.
+Company agrees to assist Customer on a best efforts basis; however, Customer is not obligated to utilize Company for such services.